Staten Island: Literature

 Lydia Sigourney published her poem "Autumn on Staten Island" in her volume, Scenes in my Native Land, 1845.
-It is accompanied by her observations after a visit there in 1843.
+Her observations accompany it after a visit there in 1843.

-World War One poet Alan Seeger, who fought with the French Foreign Legion and was killed in the Battle of the Somme and author of "I Have a Rendezvous with Death" grew up at St. Marks Place above the ferry stop on Staten Island in the last decade of the 19th century.
+World War One poet Alan Seeger, who fought with the French Foreign Legion and was killed in the Battle of the Somme, and author of "I Have a Rendezvous with Death" grew up at St. Marks Place above the ferry stop on Staten Island in the last decade of the 19th century.
 His poem "The Old Lowe House" described property that would become Low Terrace, St. George.
 Ki Longfellow was born on the island.
 Longfellow is the author of The Secret Magdalene and other books.
-Her Sam Russo historical detective noir novels are based in and around Stapleton.
+Her Sam Russo historical detective noir novels are set in and around Stapleton.

 Lois Lowry, the author of The Gossamer, The Giver, and many other books, attended school on Staten Island.
-Writer Paul Zindel lived in Staten Island during his youth and based most of his teenage novels in the island.
+Writer Paul Zindel lived in Staten Island during his youth and based most of his teenage novels on the island.
 George R. R. Martin based King's Landing on the view of Staten Island from his childhood home in Bayonne, New Jersey.

 Music

 Staten Island has a local music scene.
 These venues in the North Shore are part of the art movement mentioned above.
-Local bands include many punk, ska, hardcore punk, indie, metal, and pop punk bands.
-Staten Island is known internationally for its hip hop culture from the critically acclaimed Wu-Tang Clan.
+Local bands include punk, ska, hardcore punk, indie, metal, and pop punk.
+Staten Island is known internationally for its hip-hop culture, exemplified by the critically acclaimed Wu-Tang Clan.

-Musicians who were born or live on Staten Island and groups which formed on Staten Island are found at list of people from Staten Island.
+Musicians who were born on or live on Staten Island, and groups that formed there, are listed in the list of people from Staten Island.